 In celebration of Asian American and Pacific Islander Heritage Month Hydrow Athlete Aisyah Rafaee produced a special row about her personal experience growing up Malay in Southeast Asia.
-We caught up with Aisyah to learn more about the themes explored in her “Embracing Cultures" row available on Sunday, May 1st.
+We caught up with Aisyah to learn more about the themes explored in her “Embracing Cultures" row.

 One thing I think is important for the Hydrow community to know is that I identify as Asian, not Asian-American, and there can be quite the difference.
 I’ll talk more about what it means to be Malay, which represents a really small group of people in Southeast Asia, and some of our different cultures and traditions.
 I’ll also touch upon how diverse Asian culture can be and how we can celebrate that diversity.